samzhangjy/OnlineStore/README.md

-Contactus with the email system ineract with database size-choose button for each items implement the encryption with the secrete key hash to deal with pw use admin account to add product to the database set the cookie to remember your password
+Contactus with the email system ineract with database size-choose button for each items implement the encryption with the secret key hash to deal with pw use admin account to add product to the database set the cookie to remember your password